cheriangeorge/System-Commands-course/Week1.md

   - a : all . displays hidden files
   - l : use a long listing format
   - i : print index number of each file (inode)
+  - s : shows blocks occupied by each file
 * ### rm
   - remove a file
 * ### mv